freeradical13/freeradical13.github.io/index.md

 X     H
 </pre>

 A [chiral][] substance may have one of two, mirror-image configurations, each of which is called an [enantiomer][] which are geometric isomers which cannot be superimposed on each other and this can have functional implications.
-The two forms are designed L and D isomers from the Latin for left and right ([levo][levorotatory] and [dextro][v]).
+The two forms are designed L and D isomers from the Latin for left and right ([levo][levorotatory] and [dextro][dextrorotatory]).
 [R and S configurations][] can describe substances with multiple chiral carbons.

 ## Common Molecules